-If you’re nearing the time of leaving foster care, you’re going to want to ensure you still have health coverage.
+If you’re nearing the time of leaving foster care, you’ll want to ensure you still have health coverage.

 - Medicaid to 26 – Medicaid to 26 is a health insurance program specifically for Washington State foster youth who are leaving foster care and want to continue receiving medical benefits until age 26.
-This is the first program that you should check to see if you are eligible.
+This is the first program you should check to confirm your eligibility.

 - Student Health Plans – Many colleges offer basic health insurance to students.
 If you are planning to go to college, contact your school’s health service or registrar’s office and ask about the specific details.